CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( document:Carbon.Document.Class ):boolean
 ```

-Returns true if the Document provided has the properties and functions of a PersistedDocument object
+Returns true if the Document provided has the properties and methods of a `Carbon.PersistedDocument.Class` object.

 *Parameters*